 A. Design of the main task.
 In a complex de novo motor learning task using a data-glove, participants learned to manipulate their right fingers to control a computer cursor and reach a target, which alternated its location between the four corner cells (gray grid cells with yellow crosshairs at center).
-The degrees of freedom at finger flexures and abductions were measured by the 14 sensors of the data-glove, and the resulting 14-dimensional vector was linearly mapped onto the 2-dimensional cursor position.
-The task was to reach the target as soon as possible and stay on it as long as possible.
+The degrees of freedom at finger flexures and abductions were measured by the 14 sensors of the data-glove.
+The resulting 14-dimensional vector was linearly mapped onto the 2-dimensional cursor position by a predefined 14 by 2 mapping.
+The goal of the task was to reach the target as soon as possible and stay on it as long as possible.
 B. Experiment schedule.
 The entire experiment was composed of seven visits, which included two main-task fMRI sessions separated by behavioral training sessions.
 Visit 1: A localizer scan to identify the regions involved in random finger movement was performed.
 Then, seven runs of the main-task with two different mappings (practiced and unpracticed mappings) were conducted.
 Visits 2-6: Participants underwent behavioral training sessions only on the practiced mapping.
 Visit 7: Seven runs of the main-task with two different mappings (practiced and unpracticed mappings) were conducted.
 Detailed description of the entire experiment can be found in a preceding article (Choi et al., 2019).
 C. Performance in the early and late stages of learning.
 The mean success rate for the early and late stages of learning are shown in box plots.
 Individual data points are indicated with red dots.
 Actual cursor trajectories made by a representative participant are shown above the box plots.
 Both the mean success rate and the orderliness of the trajectory improved in the late stage of learning.

 Figure 2.
 Localizer ROIs